MasterPo696/MyFaveBot/Readme.md

 ## 💡 Usage

 - Start chatting normally for text conversations
-- Type "нарисуй" followed by your description to generate images
+- Type "нарисуй" or "draw" followed by your description to generate images
 - The app will automatically detect whether to use chat or image generation

 ## 📝 License